hth/receipt/documentation/ssl/README.md

-### Instead of this document, please follow SSL documentation insided nginx
+### Instead of this document, please follow SSL documentation under nginx

 Certificate could be created using openssl or keytool